ome/omero-guide-introduction/docs/group-user-management.rst

       xviii.
 Click Save

    j.
-Creating an administrator privileges allow to give some limited rights to some trusted users e.g. to allow a facility manager to import data for other users.
-It is currently preferable to create users with such role via the Web Interface.
+Creating an administrator with privileges allows to give some limited rights to some trusted users e.g. to allow a facility manager to import data for other users.
+It is currently preferable to create users with such roles via the Web Interface.

 6. Note that a user can manage his/her settings.